-Benefits: In natural skin care formulations, it is a valuable face oil and it is an excellent softener for the delicate skin around the eyes, mouth and neck, due to its light texture, typically suited to dry and sensitive skin.
+Benefits: In natural skincare formulations, it’s a valuable face oil and an excellent softener for the delicate skin around the eyes, mouth, and neck.
+Due to its light texture, it’s typically suited to dry and sensitive skin.

 Argan Oil: (Argan Spinosa)

 Properties: Argan Oil has good oxidation resistance and is a free radical scavenger due to its Vitamin E content, in the right form of Alpha-Tocopherol.
 It also contains Carotene and Phytosterols, making this a wonderful anti-ageing oil.